Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 Pairs that are unsuccessful at breeding will part ways and return to their families.

-Should a mate die, the surviving mate will attempt to find a new mate at some time.
+Should a mate die, the surviving mate will eventually find a new mate.

 Crows also demonstrate cooperative breeding.
 This is when the previous year's young help raise the newest brood.